American Christian Academy

 I graduated from the University of Alabama with a Bachelors in Advertising.
 After working with the national and regional levels of automotive advertising in Detroit and Atlanta, I moved back to marry my college sweetheart, Dan. :)

 I've always been involved with children from babysitting in my earliest days, to Sunday School teacher, children's church leader, preschool teacher, substitute teacher, and 6th grade art teacher.
-I am also currently serving as the Children's Director at Forest Lake United Methodist.
+I have also served as a children's director.
 In my spare time, I enjoy photography, cooking and spending time with my family.

 I love pointing out the day-to-day reminders of the original artist, God, to our 3 kiddos and anyone else around!
 (Have you ever named all the colors of a sunset or investigated a caterpillar?! -crazy!)
 Come check out the elementary and high school halls any time to see our discoveries of color, line, balance and more!